-The Board of Directors has created three Board-level committees appointed the following Board Committees:
+The Board of Directors has created three Board-level as follows:

 The Chief Executive Officer is appointed by the Board of Directors.
 He is responsible to the Board of Directors for the general and active management of the business, including overseeing the day-to-day operations of the Bank, and ensures that the resolutions of the Board of Directors and the shareholders are carried out.
 He has the right to delegate a part of his responsibilities and prerogatives to other employees or officers of the Bank.

 External Auditors: The accounts of the Bank must be prepared in accordance with the International Financial Reporting Standards (IFRS) and International Accounting Standards (IAS) and in accordance with the Accounting Standards issued by the Accounting and Auditing Organization for Islamic Financial Institutions (AAOIFI).and in compliance with the prescribed rules and regulations of the QFCA and QFCRA.The External Auditors are nominated by the Audit, Risk and Compliance Committee to the Board who recommends to the General Assembly approving the appointment of the External Auditor and their fees.
 The External Auditor shall attend the General Assembly meetings.